Jobs & Education Matter

 A large part of her past adulthood centered on democratic politics.

 Since her days as a Girl Scout in Scotland, Marilyn Grunwald has always given back to her community.
-She received the first of many awards for her volunteerism for running the snack bar at Friday Night Hop while in secretarial school when she was 15 years old.
+She received the first of many awards for running the snack bar at Buckhaven Technical College's Friday Night Hop.

-Her American community activism began in the East San Fernando with the Stop the Recall campaign, mounted to thwart a recall effort by the gun lobby against Hon.
+Her political activism began in the East San Fernando Valley with the Stop the Recall campaign, mounted to thwart a recall effort by the gun lobby against Hon.
 David Roberti.
-Parents throughout the state were reeling from the shock of the Stockton shootings.
+At that time. parents throughout the state were reeling from the shock of the Stockton shooting.
 Marilyn and her husband, David, were concerned for their daughter, Maria.

-Volunteering on that successful effort led to being a staffer on the Roberti for Treasurer Campaign.
+Volunteering in that successful effort led to being a staffer on the Roberti for Treasurer Campaign.
 In the 25 years since, she has spent much of her time and talents volunteering on various boards, charities, and political campaigns.
-She has also worked professionally for several elected officials, the Los Angeles County Democratic Party, and in 2016 for DPSFV as part of the campaign headquarters team.
+She has also worked professionally for several elected officials, the Los Angeles County Democratic Party, and in 2016 for the Democratic Party of the San Fernando Valley (DPSFV) as part of the campaign headquarters' team.

 In 2019, she was appointed to the California Democratic Party (CDP) resolutions committee by Chair, Rusty Hicks.
 Marilyn has just concluded her term on Assemblywoman Christy Smith's Small Business Advisory Committee.
 She previously served on the L.A.
 Taxi Cab Commission, appointed by Mayor Eric Garcetti.

 Her other commission work included being the longest-serving member of the Disabilities Access Commission of the L.A.
 Dept. of Building & Safety, originally appointed by Mayor James K. Hahn, and re-appointed by Mayor Antonio Villaraigosa.